 So, here’s what doing this has cultivated for me, and what I hope it will for you too before your wedding day:

 - More self-love and appreciation for what you have now.

 - Letting go of the need to be perfect, to have a perfect body, so you can embrace what matters most.

 - Increased mindfulness to help reduce anxious thoughts and worries.

 - The reminder that you are more than enough right now, and your wedding will be amazing no matter what because of what it represents.

 The Best Wedding Diet is NO Wedding Diet

-I wrote this because I’m really sick of seeing all the dieting mumbo jumbo directed towards people preparing for their weddings, especially brides.
+I wrote this because I’m really sick of seeing all the wedding diet mumbo jumbo directed towards people preparing for their big day, especially brides.
 I hope this can serve as a refreshing alternative.

-The only diet we need before our wedding is cutting out things that don’t serve us.
+So to conclude, the only “diet” you need before your wedding is cutting out things that don’t serve you.